Error analysis of tau-leap simulation methods: Weak error analysis

-\begin{remark} In Theorem \ref{thm:weak_tau_exact} we provided an explicit asymptotic value for the scaled error of Euler tau-leaping in terms of a solution to a differential equation for all scales, $0<\beta<1$, of the leap step.
+where $\Err_1(t)$ satisfies (\ref{err1}). \end{theorem} \begin{pf} Noting that $R^V(T) \equiv0$, this is an immediate consequence of Theorem \ref{thm:mdpt_exact}. \end{pf} \begin{remark*} In Theorem \ref{thm:weak_tau_exact}, we provided an explicit asymptotic value for the scaled error of Euler tau-leaping in terms of a solution to a differential equation for all scales, $0<\beta<1$, of the leap step.
 However, Theorem \ref{thm:weak_mdpt_exact} gives a similar result for the midpoint method only in the case $0<\beta<1/3$.
-For the case $1/3\le \beta < 1$, Theorem \ref{thm:weak_mdpt_bound} only shows that the error is asymptotically bounded by a constant.
-The reason for the discrepancy in results is because in Section \ref{sec:strong} we were able to show that the dominant component of the pathwise error for Euler tau-leaping for all $\beta \in (0,1)$ and for midpoint tau-leaping for $\beta \in (0,1/3)$ was a term that converged to a deterministic process.
-However, in the case $\beta \ge 1/3$ for midpoint tau-leaping, the dominant term of the error is a non-zero Gaussian process.
+For the case $1/3\le\beta< 1$, Theorem \ref{thm:weak_mdpt_bound} only shows that the error is asymptotically bounded by a constant.
+The reason for the discrepancy in results is because in Section \ref{sec:strong} we were able to show that the dominant component of the pathwise error for Euler tau-leaping for all $\beta\in(0,1)$ and for midpoint tau-leaping for $\beta\in(0,1/3)$ was a term that converged to a~deterministic process.
+However, in the case $\beta\ge1/3$ for midpoint tau-leaping, the dominant term of the error is a nonzero Gaussian process.
 We note that this random error process should not be viewed as ``extra fluctuations,'' as they are present in the other cases.
 In these other cases, they are just dominated by the error that arises from the deterministic ``drift'' or ``bias'' of the error process.
-We leave the exact characterization of the weak error of the midpoint method in the case $\beta \ge 1/3$ as an open problem. \end{remark}
+We leave the exact characterization of the weak error of the midpoint method in the case $\beta\ge1/3$ as an open problem. \end{remark*}